Skip directly to content

 Risk management process

 Risks are assessed and documented by the respective risk owners at least twice a year as well as on a continuing basis where necessary.
-The risk owners are the members of the Executive Committee, who are responsible for the risk maps in their respective areas.
+The risk owners are the members of the Executive Committee, who are responsible for their respective areas.
 An assessment is made of the changed level of existing risks as well as of potential new risks.
-Strategic risks related to, for example, increased competition, changes in the
+Strategic risks related to, for example, the market and competition, purchasing and assortment, and other changes in the external business environment that can affect Axfood’s strategic targets, are managed as part of the continuing work of the Board of Directors and Executive Committee.

 Incident management

 Incident reporting systems are in place in Axfood.
-Through these systems, a compilation is made that provides documentation for determining how operational risks are to be prioritised and managed effectively and systematically.
+Through these systems, a compilation is made that provides documentation for determining how operational risks are to be prioritised and managed effectively and systematically..

 Insurance

 Axfood has Group-wide insurance that is reviewed yearly by an independent, external party.
 The insurances cover, among other things, property, business interruption, product liability, cyberattacks, transports, and director and senior executive liability.
-All of the Group’s insurance policies are renewed before expiration.